mlohajner/md-view/README.md

 # mdview

-A small, transparent Bash script to visualize Markdown files...
-consistent GitHub-style rendering, no server, no Electron, no JavaScript framework.
+A small, transparent Bash script that renders Markdown files with consistent GitHub-style formatting — no server, no Electron, no JavaScript framework required.

 ```
 mdview README.md